 Introduction to South Central Area Statement

-Air quality is a major issue in the highly urban environment of South Central Wales, described by Public Health Wales as an urgent public health crisis second only to smoking.
+Air quality is a major issue in the highly urban environment of South Central Wales.
 We need to recognise and value the role that resilient ecosystems can play in improving the area’s air quality, ensuring that the natural environment is put at the heart of the solution

 These Area Statements summarise discussions from the last couple of years.
 We are continuing engagement on Area Statements and are adapting our plans for future events and workshops due to the coronavirus pandemic.
 Please use the feedback boxes on each Area Statement page to find out more.